 The thing is though, when reading about ancient legends such as centaurs, we often make these kinds of Asperger interpretations about what we read.
 We take what the ancients wrote literary and believe they were superstitious, alternatively we think that we read some made up fantasy stories.

 In Sweden, when the wind is strong and you see white foam on the waves out at sea, we have a saying which goes det går gäss på sjön, which translated means geese are walking on the sea.
-Now imagine that someone would read that thousands of years from now, and doing what we do now, that is, interpreting the text literary.
+Now imagine that someone would read this thousands of years from now, and doing what we do now, that is, interpreting the text literary.
 They would then claim that in those times, people were very superstitious; they actually thought that when there was a strong wind, geese could walk on water.

 In other words, whenever we read about fantastical legends, such as about centaurs and monsters, we should be aware of the fact that there probably is something far more realistic behind it.